s-h-a-d-o-w/blog/posts/2024-09-26_evaluating-ecosystem.md

 ❌ Currently [“bleeding edge” according to the React team](https://react.dev/reference/rsc/server-components).
 (I think this is especially a problem because vercel has made it the default.)
 ❌ [Falling in satisfaction](https://2023.stateofjs.com/en-US/libraries/meta-frameworks/) roughly since the introduction of the app router.
 Based on bits I saw here and there, this doesn’t seem to be dissatisfaction with RSC itself but problems specifically with the app router.
 ❌ Hello world: 87 kB.
 ❌ [Styling docs](https://nextjs.org/docs/app/building-your-application/styling/css-in-js) are either out of date or Josh W. Comeau is wrong [in his article here](https://www.joshwcomeau.com/react/css-in-rsc/).
 If they’re out of date, given that vercel allows for community contributions, it would mean that it’s not just the vercel team that doesn’t care about hundreds of thousands of devs (estimate based on download stats of the most popular libraries) who have enjoyed using CSS in JS but also the maintainers of the libraries in question, some of which I’ve evaluated below.
 Which seems pretty dire to me.
-(Given that updating these docs probably takes significantly less time than all the other efforts on projects and communicating such basic things to users is essential, I don’t think that the problem is that it’s an unreasonable amount of effort that they just can’t afford to invest.)

 ## Vite (obviously not a framework but the most popular choice for bundling your own solution)
 ✅ [Exceptional satisfaction](https://2023.stateofjs.com/en-US/libraries/build_tools/#build_tools_ratios).
 ✅ Lean.
 Use just what you need.
-Reminds me of why I chose React over Angular.
 🤷 Streaming really only works for [“lazy-loading component code with lazy”](https://react.dev/reference/react/Suspense), resulting in faster page load.
 Streaming while data is still being fetched requires [“Suspense-enabled frameworks like Relay and Next.js [or Remix]”](https://react.dev/reference/react/Suspense) or [RSC](https://react.dev/reference/react/use).
-(Although it sounds like [it’s possible via tanstack query](https://tanstack.com/query/latest/docs/framework/react/guides/ssr#a-quick-note-on-suspense).
-I’m not sure about the warning there because the whole point of using Suspense seems to me that… it’s waiting for something.
-So why wouldn’t one fetch?
-Admittedly, I haven’t had opportunity to experiment with these things, so maybe I’m missing common use cases.)
+(Although it sounds like [it’s possible via tanstack query](https://tanstack.com/query/latest/docs/framework/react/guides/ssr#a-quick-note-on-suspense).)
 ❌ Router options aren’t great (see below).
 ❌ CSS and JS links in the head are in the wrong order (JS before CSS).
 Nobody has reported this and no easy customization is possible.
 Easiest workaround is probably to run a custom script after bundling.
 Next.js does it correctly.
 One could maybe argue that this doesn’t matter, since browsers these days fetch assets from head in parallel anyway.
 Sure.
 Yet, this seems very basic to me and it makes me wonder what other things I might stumble across if I started using vite regularly.